-For Kinesthetic Education, and the Nutritional Therapy Association, and the Grief Recovery Institute.
+For Kinesthetic Education, the Nutritional Therapy Association, and the Grief Recovery Institute.
 Nala has also been a Certified Permaculture Designer for over ten years, and is the current leader of the Jefferson County Chapter of the Weston A. Price Foundation.

 NALA WALLA MS, NTP, CGRS